Online Geometric Covering and Piercing

 As a consequence of Theorem~\ref{equivalence}, all the results related to the online unit covering problem (summarized in Table~\ref{table_contri}) studied in~\cite{ChanZ09, CharikarCFM04, DumitrescuGT20, DumitrescuT22} are carried for the online piercing problem.
-Specifically, due to~\cite[Thm 4]{DumitrescuGT20}, we have the following lower bound result for centrally symmetric convex objects.
-A proof adapted from~[ibid.], which might be of independent interest, is given in the appendix. \begin{theorem} The competitive ratio of every deterministic online algorithm for piercing a set of translated copies of a centrally symmetric convex object $C$ is at least $I(C)$, where $I(C)$ denotes the illumination number of $C$. \end{theorem}
+Specifically, due to~\cite[Theorem~4]{DumitrescuGT20}, we have the following lower bound result for centrally symmetric convex objects.
+A proof adapted from~[ibid.], which might be of independent interest, is given for the sake of completeness. \begin{theorem} The competitive ratio of every deterministic online algorithm for piercing a set of translated copies of a centrally symmetric convex object $C$ is at least $I(C)$, where $I(C)$ denotes the illumination number of $C$. \end{theorem}